-- 3. Briefly explain why this course should be in general education: - 4.
-GE/Course learning objectives and measurements.
+3. Briefly explain why this course should be in general education:

+4. GE/Course learning objectives and measurements.
 Create a table that lists the GE objectives, course learner objectives (all as listed under subcategories 1-11), and measurement in a table.
 The catalog General Education objectives are attached to this document for ease of copying.
 NOTE: GE objectives must be identical to the catalog while course learning objectives are tailored for class content.
 Please attach GE table to this document.

-or GEOG 106 Human Geography an Societies and Experience 8.
+SAMPLE GE TABLE f or GEOG 106 Human Geography GE Area: Huma an Societies and Experience 8.
 Structure of Societies GE Objective Course Learning Objective Measurement Demonstrate understanding of the processes that influence human behavior and structure of societies.
 Analyze the role of toponyms in delineating human spatial territories.
 Discussion Post 1 Demonstrate understanding of the processes that influence social stratification and/or inequality Analyze the nature of food deserts in US cities and how these relate to social inequality.
 Discussion Post 2 Demonstrate understanding of the methodologies used to study human social systems Analyze production and consumption patterns of chocolate in the context of World Systems Theory.
 Discussion Post 3

+Page 2.

+5. Briefly explain how course content (readings, lectures, films, activities, etc.) addresses learning objectives.

+Submitter Signature:

+Submission Date:

+Department Chair Signature:

+After department chair approval, submitter must send the signed document and attachments to GEC committee chair.
+Submitter will be informed of the decisions made throughout the process.

+GEC and Administrative review:

+General Education Committee approval/denial: GEC Chair Signature:

-General Education Course Submittal Form
+General Education Committee reasoning:

-5. Briefly explain how course content (readings, leadings) objectives. ctures, films, activities, etc.) addresses learning Submitter Signature: Submission Date: Oversight Dept. Chair Approval Date: committee chair.
-Submitter will be informe st send the signed document and attachments to GEC ed of the decisions made throughout the process. ninistrative review: General Education Committee approval/denial: GEC Chair Signature: General Education Committee reasoning: Approval date: Dean approval/denial: Dean Signature: Dean reasoning: Approval date: VPAA approval/denial: VPAA Signature: VPAA reasoning: Approval date:
+Dean approval/denial:

+Dean Signature:

+Dean reasoning:

+VPAA approval/denial: VPAA Signature:

+VPAA reasoning:

+Reminder: Submitter will be contacted with updates and required edits.